-How DOXORUBICIN is given:
+How Doxorubicin Hydrochloride for Injection USP is given:

-You will be given DOXORUBICIN by a healthcare professional.
+You will be given Doxorubicin Hydrochloride for Injection USP by a healthcare professional.
 It will be given in one of two ways:

-Intravenous (IV) administration: DOXORUBICIN is given through a vein in your arm.
+Intravenous (IV) administration: Doxorubicin Hydrochloride for Injection USP is given through a vein in your arm.

-- It usually takes about 3-10 minutes to inject DOXORUBICIN.
-However, you may get other medicines before or after DOXORUBICIN, so your entire treatment may last an hour or longer. - DOXORUBICIN will be given to you in treatment cycles that include rest periods between treatments.
+- It usually takes about 3-10 minutes to inject Doxorubicin Hydrochloride for Injection USP.
+However, you may get other medicines before or after Doxorubicin Hydrochloride for Injection USP, so your entire treatment may last an hour or longer. - Doxorubicin Hydrochloride for Injection USP will be given to you in treatment cycles that include rest periods between treatments.
 The rest periods give your body a chance to build healthy new cells and regain your strength before your next treatment.
-DOXORUBICIN is usually given in treatment cycles of 21 days or 28 days.
-Your healthcare professional will tell you the schedule for your treatments and how often you will receive DOXORUBICIN. - Your healthcare professional will also decide for how long you will need DOXORUBICIN.
+Doxorubicin Hydrochloride for Injection USP is usually given in treatment cycles of 21-days or 28-days.
+Your healthcare professional will tell you the schedule for your treatments and how often you will receive Doxorubicin Hydrochloride for Injection USP. - Your healthcare professional will also decide for how long you will need Doxorubicin Hydrochloride Injection USP.
 It will depend on your medical condition, the medicines you receive, and how your body responds to these medicines.

-Intravesical administration: DOXORUBICIN is given through a catheter inserted through your urinary tract directly into your bladder.
+Intravesical administration: Doxorubicin Hydrochloride for Injection USP is given through a catheter inserted through your urinary tract directly into your bladder.

-DOXORUBICIN should generally be held in your bladder for 1-2 hours before urinating.

-- Avoid drinking for 12 hours before your treatment. - You will receive DOXORUBICIN every 4-weeks. - Your treatment may last more than 1 year.
+- Doxorubicin Hydrochloride for Injection USP should generally be held in your bladder for 1-2 hours before urinating. - Avoid drinking for 12 hours before your treatment. - You will receive Doxorubicin Hydrochloride for Injection USP every 4-weeks. - Your treatment may last more than 1 year.
 This will depend on how you respond and if you experience side effects.